How Didi can remain CM despite losing Nandigram

 Congress leader and legal expert Abhishek Singhvi said, “Constitutionally, legally and morally, no one can or should object to Mamata Banerjee becoming the CM and getting elected within six months.
 If anyone objects, it would not only be churlish but would also betray a lack of knowledge of the Indian constitution.”

-The TMC’s win is its third successive one in the state and tightens Banerjee’s hold over the state, something that seemed tenuous weeks ago.
-It also strengthens her standing nationally in a non-BJP, non-Congress grouping.
-The fact that she held off the challenge from a pantheon of national leaders including Prime Minister Narendra Modi is certain to add to her image as a fighter.
-An emphasis on welfare schemes, and a campaign focused on portraying Banerjee as “Bengal’s daughter” helped overcome anti-incumbency, and a spate of defections engineered by the BJP, including her one-time protege Adhikari, who defeated her in Nandigram.
+The TMC’s win is its third successive one in the state and tightens Banerjee’s hold over West Bengal, something that seemed tenuous just a few weeks ago.
+It also strengthens her standing in the national scheme of things in a non-BJP, non-Congress grouping.
+The fact that she held off the challenge from a pantheon of national leaders including Prime Minister Narendra Modi -- it was truly a PM vs CM battle -- is certain to add to her image as a fighter.
+An emphasis on welfare schemes (especially those targetting women), and a campaign focused on portraying Banerjee as “Bengal’s daughter” helped overcome anti-incumbency, and a spate of defections engineered by the BJP, including of her one-time protege Adhikari, who went on to defeat her from Nandigram.

 Much like for state assemblies, a similar provision of becoming minister first and getting elected later also exists in Parliament.
 Article 75 (5) of the Constitution said, A Minister who for any period of six consecutive months is not a member of either House of Parliament shall at the expiration of that period cease to be a Minister.”